xoriors/course-rust/docs/students.md

 # For students to follow

 1. Send your GitHub account to any teacher to add you to this repo.
 2. Join [Slack channel](https://xorio.slack.com/archives/C085WSHDPLK).
-Create an account on Slack if needed, you can do it with your Google account.
+Create an account on Slack if needed, you can do it with your Google account

 ## Reading the weekly chapter